Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Mirantis-Guidance.md

 1. Acquire licenses from Mirantis directly.
    [Mirantis Enterprise Support](https://www.mirantis.com/docker-engine-enterprise-support/ )
 2. Install MCR on new node type.
 There are three options to install the container runtime:
    1. Custom Script VM Extension on a new node type with standard Azure OS image without container support.
    Please find the guidance to install MCR via Custom Script VM Extension in the respective scenario.
    The Mirantis installer needs a machine restart to work during the post-deployment.
 This can potentially delay other operational processes, as scaling, node repair, reimage can take longer.
 The installer also checks if the latest version is installed, this can be disabled in the provided script.
    2. Create a new node type with the Azure Marketplace OS image provided by Mirantis with pre-installed container runtime.
 This image will be released in September 2022.
    3. Create a custom OS image to pre-install MCR.
 Please find guidance below in the documentation.
 VMSS also allows to use automatic OS image upgrade to install Windows patches on custom images.
 3. Move workloads to new node type.

-> [!NOTE]
+> :exclamation:
 > MCR is currently supported on Service Fabric 9.0 CU2 or later with Windows Server 2022.

 ### Scenario 2/Option 1: Full rebuild of Azure Service Fabric cluster (9.0 CU2 or later) on a supported Windows 2022 OS SKU